SM-KM/omega/README.md

         - Before confirming any payment between cards, users are also asked to verify again with their PIN or password.

     Instruction Cleanup
         - After a transaction is confirmed and completed, all temporary authorizations or payment instructions are automatically deleted, this prevents duplicated payments, pending requests, or accidental re-use of old authorizations.

    Together, this guarantees that every action from the login to the payment, is intentional, verified, and secure.

-# Potential expansions:
+# Potential Expansions:

          -Parental control for extension cards with the ability to monitor or block card usage.
          -Digital widgets to monitor different cards without having to log in to the app.
          -Filters to monitor purchases by category.
          -Geolocation of card usage.

+# Expected Impact

+  By providing payment recommendations and showing users exactly why they chose each option, the app helps reduce interest, avoid unnecessary fees, and improve overall financial literacy.
+It allows users to keep their payments organized, efficient, and transparent, with complete security and control.